csalmeida/ruby-fundamentals/README.md

 Symbols are like strings but cannot be edited, they begin with a colon and are not delimited by quotes.

-The name of the symbol follows the same conventions as variables variables, all lowercase and separated by semicolons.
+The name of the symbol follows the same conventions as variables, all lowercase and separated by semicolons.
 For instance, `:first_name`.

 A symbol can be used to define keys in hashes.
 This can bring two benefits: First that symbols are not editable, therefore keys cannot be changed somehow (their values can) and secondly, using symbols allows Ruby to use memory more effectively: